Jonas Vingegaard: 2026: Giro d'italia triumph/Tour de France DNF

+By winning the Giro, Vingegaard became only the eighth rider in history to win all three Grand Tours, joining Jacques Anquetil, Felice Gimondi, Eddy Merckx, Bernard Hinault, Alberto Contador, Vincenzo Nibali and Chris Froome.
+Analysts noted that Vingegaard achieved this feat before his rival Tadej Pogačar, a point in which Vingegaard was ahead in their rivalry.

+At the 2026 Tour de France Vingegaard won the opening stage team time trial, by eight seconds, taking time on his main general classification rivals and the yellow jersey.
+On stage three, Vingegaard lost the yellow jersey to Pogačar, after Pogačar won the stage by two seconds, and got the time bonuses over Vingegaard.

+On 19 July 2026, Vingegaard crashed out on stage 15 of the Tour de France.
+At the time of the crash, Vingegaard was in second place, 4 minutes 30 seconds behind Pogačar.
+He had suffered a fractured collarbone and would undergo surgery.

+On 17 August 2026, it was confirmed that Vingegaard wouldn’t race the rest of the season, focusing on recovery and goals for the 2027 season.

 Personal life

 Vingegaard is the son of Claus Christian Rasmussen and Karina Vingegaard Rasmussen from Hillerslev, Thy.
 He has one sister, Michelle Vingegaard Rasmussen.
 In primary school, he attended Hillerslev School until 7th grade, while he took 8th and 9th grades at Tingstrup School in Thisted.
 From August 2012, Vingegaard attended the voluntary 10th grade on the cycling track at ISI Idrætsefterskole in Ikast.
 Afterwards, he enrolled in Thisted Handelsgymnasium for secondary education, attending the Higher Commercial Examination Programme (HHX).

 Vingegaard married Trine Marie Hansen (b.
 1985) in Glyngøre.
 They met when Vingegaard was a rider with Team ColoQuick from 2016 to 2018, and Trine was the team's marketing manager.
 In September 2020, Trine gave birth to their daughter, Frida.
-In September 2024, they had a son.
-Hansen's mother-in-law is Rosa Kildahl Christensen, who became nationally known as a participant in Den store bagedyst in 2017, the Danish version of the British televised baking competition The Great British Bake Off.
+In September 2024, they had a son, Hugo.
+Vingegaard's mother-in-law is Rosa Kildahl Christensen, who became nationally known as a participant in Den store bagedyst in 2017, the Danish version of the British televised baking competition The Great British Bake Off.